Vladabdf/kh2QuadratumCM-UHD/readme.md

-# Currently WIP - Please do not report anything that is broken.

----

 ## Replaces KH1 Command Menu

-> ### This is the UHD version (1440p and above)
+> ### This is the UHD version.
-> > ### This means it will look extremely sharp, possibly jagged if you use it on resolutions lower than 1440p.
+> > ### This means it will look extremely sharp, possibly jagged if you use it on resolutions lower than ~1200p.
+If you use a screen with a resolution lower than that, please use the [standard version here.](https://github.com/Vladabdf/kh2QuadratumCM)

 ---